trxdave/ireland-rugby-quiz/README.md

 # Typography #

-I use Google Fonts to find what is a suitable font for Ireland Rugby Quiz - [Google Fonts](https://fonts.google.com/)
+- I use Google Fonts to find what is a suitable font for Ireland Rugby Quiz - [Google Fonts](https://fonts.google.com/)

 - [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?query=noto) was used for the primary headers, quesiton and answers.

+- [Font Awesome](https://fontawesome.com/) icons were used throughout the site, such as the social media icons in the footer.

 # Features #

 ## Before Javascript ##

-Before adding Javascript, what does a play quiz look like?
+- Before adding Javascript, what does a play quiz look like?

 ![alt text](<documentation/layout/beforejavascript.png>)

 ## Logo ##

-Click on the logo to return to the homepage.
+- Click on the logo to return to the homepage.

 ![alt text](assets/images/irfu-logo.png)

 ## Home Pages ##

-The homepage has a header that displays the title of the quiz, which is "Ireland Rugby Quiz", along with the logo.
+- The homepage has a header that displays the title of the quiz, which is "Ireland Rugby Quiz", along with the logo.
 It also has an image of the Ireland team and provides easy options to play the quiz or to learn how to play it.
 Additionally, the page includes links to Ireland Rugby's social media accounts and website.

 ![alt text](<documentation/layout/homepage.png>)